We all have trouble falling asleep from time to time. There are few things as frustrating as being tired and not being able to drop off to sleep.

 It’s a holistic breathing technique that is primarily used to combat stress and anxiety but can be used to help people with their sleeping problems.
-Make sense that it should help since stress and anxiety are often the underlying cause of insomnia – the inability to fall or stay asleep.
+Stress and anxiety are often the underlying causes of insomnia – the inability to fall or stay asleep.

 How do you do it?

 According to a licensed wellness practitioner, here’s how you do it:

 “You simply breathe in through your nose for four seconds, hold your breath for seven seconds, and exhale through your mouth for eight seconds.”

 The wellness practitioner warns that when you try it for the first time, you’ll be desperate to just take in another breath, or you’ll want to speed up your counting.
 But you should not give in to the temptation.